- Featured Columnists

 Social Media Internal and External Policies

-When developing a Terms of Service (TOS) for your online presences, determine your own internal policies alongside your external ones so that they complement each other.
-Start by articulating what is acceptable and what is not acceptable behavior when others interact with your company online in the sites and networks that you’ve set up, regardless of where they are hosted.
-Unacceptable activities or behavior might be infringing on other people's copyrights and trademarks, linking to pornographic material or behaving inappropriately.
+When developing your company’s Terms of Service (TOS) for your website and other online presences, first establish your own internal policies alongside your external ones so that they complement each other.
+Start by articulating what is acceptable and what is not acceptable behavior when others interact with your company online in the sites and networks that you manage, regardless of where they are hosted.
+Unacceptable activities or behavior might be infringing on other people's copyrights and trademarks, linking to pornographic material, or hate speech.

 Here's an excerpt from an actual TOS addressing consequences:

 If you use general statements such as “treat people in the community with respect,” spell out what will happen if someone doesn't follow your rules.
 Will you give them a warning?
 Will you delete their post or comment?
 Will you ban them from the site?
-Note that not every social network - such as Twitter and LinkedIn - gives you the administrative ability to ban someone.
+Note that every social network will either let you to ban someone from your Page or you may have to report individuals to the network’s customer support.

 Be kind.
 The Golden Rule applies here.
 We are looking for comments on content or issues, not individuals.